justin-zz/arm-jukebox/README.txt

 - Downloads audio from YouTube videos.
 - Converts MP3 files to MIDI format.
-- Translation of MIDI files to a score of sequential note on/off commands and holds.
+- Translates MIDI files to a score of sequential note on/off commands and holds.
 - Communicates score data over a serial port.
 - Includes a Twitch bot to receive song requests from chat.